 Ms. Kildow has been a member of both the Minnesota State Bar Association and the American Immigration Lawyers Association (AILA) for over 20 years.
-She is a past Chair of the Immigration Law Section of the Minnesota State Bar Association.
+She is past Chair of the Immigration Law Section of the Minnesota State Bar Association.
 Some of Ms. Kildow’s recent presentations on immigration-related topics include Representing the Best and Brightest: Strategies for International Physicians and Scholars, AILA Upper Midwest Conference, Must-Know International Tax Traps for Immigration Attorneys and Their Clients, Minnesota State Bar Association, and Alternatives to Ls and Hs: Watch Your Ps and Qs and Os and TNs and Es, AILA Upper Midwest Conference.
-She is admitted to practice before the Minnesota Supreme Court and the United States District Court for the District of Minnesota and is authorized by federal law and regulation to represents clients before all U.S. immigration courts and offices worldwide.
+She is admitted to practice before the Minnesota Supreme Court and is authorized by federal law and regulation to represents clients before all U.S. immigration courts and offices worldwide.

 Ms. Kildow assists individuals, employers, and families located throughout the U.S. and around the world with U.S. (inbound) and global (outbound) immigration matters.

 - International Medical Graduate Taskforce (IMG Taskforce)

 - District 19 Bar Association